LukaKaranovic/surrounded/docs/logicaldesign.md

 ## <a name="arch"></a>5.
 Architectural Design

 ### 5.1:<a name="archgcm"></a> Game Control Module
 The game control module works all from a local system, as everything is local and requires no network connection to work.
 The game control module is responsible for handling all in-play game logic.
 It is responsible for:

 * Responding to player input (mouse and keyboard input)
 * Game status determination (Menu options, player death, application termination)
-* Updating round data (communicates with round module) with due respect to game conditions (timer)
+* Updating round data such as credit amount and number (communicates with round module) with due respect to game conditions (timer)
 * Updating UI (communicates with UIX module) with due respect to game conditions (game pause, player death, round end)
-* Updating player and enemy information based on player interaction (combat, collision), this communicates with the enemy module and player module
+* Updating player and enemy information based on player interaction (combat, collision)
-* Updating player data based on game conditions (Level up, upgrades), this communicates with out player module
+* Updating player data based on game conditions (level up, upgrades), this communicates with our player module (and enemy module to get XP amount from enemies)

 The game control module is our central system module that communicates with other modules such as:

 * UIX Module: controller module tells UIX when to switch scenes, display menus and overlays, update UI elements (XP bar, health, score and stats/upgrades menu), requests the map design, and all necessary sound and music.
-* Round Module: controller module communicates with the round data and credit system for enemies, when to portray boss rounds, and the in game round timer.
+* Round Module: controller module communicates with the round module by updating the credit amount and round number, alerting when to start boss rounds, and the in-game round timer to tell it when to spawn enemies.
-* Player Module: controller module communicates with the player module to acquire player data and statistics, upgrades system information, player score and players movement/attacks.
+* Player Module: controller module communicates with the player module to update the player's current health, XP, and score.
+Will also notify this module on the case of a level up to update player stats (speed, attack, defense, total health)
-* The Enemy Module: controller module communicates with the enemy module to acquire enemy data and statistics, enemies movements and attacks system, boss data and statistics, as well as boss movement and attack systems
+* The Enemy Module: controller module communicates with the enemy module to update current enemy health, current boss health, and to retrieve the XP amount from killing those entities.

 #### 5.1.1<a name="archgcmdesc">: Game Control Module Description